Follow Us

 Produced by IAS–USA, Going anti-Viral is a podcast for clinicians involved in research and care in HIV, its complications, and other viral infections.
 This podcast is intended as a technical source of information for specialists in this field, but anyone listening will enjoy learning more about the state of modern medicine around viral infections.

 Going anti-Viral’s host is Dr Michael Saag, a physician, prominent HIV researcher at the University of Alabama at Birmingham, and volunteer IAS–USA board member.
 In most episodes, Dr Saag interviews an expert in infectious diseases or emerging pandemics about their area of specialty and current developments in the field.
-Other episodes are drawn from the IAS–USA vast catalogue of panel discussions, Dialogues, and other audio from various meetings and conferences.
+Other episodes are drawn from the vast catalogue of IAS–USA panel discussions, Dialogues, and other audio from various meetings and conferences.

 Podcast Episodes